plentymarkets/plugin-elastic-export-rakuten-de/meta/documents/user_guide_en.md

 ## Setting up the data format RakutenDE-Plugin in plentymarkets

+To use this format, you need the Elastic Export plugin.

 Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up Rakuten.de in plentymarkets.

 ## License